Sheikh family of Tungipara: Family origin

-The first member of the Tungipara Sheikh family to come to Bengal was Sheikh Abdul Awal Darwish.
-Sheikh Abdul Awal was born in a suburb of Baghdad, the capital of Iraq.
-During the early eighteenth century, Sheikh Abdul Awal had travelled to Chittagong to pursue business and to promote Islam in the region of Bengal.
+The first member of the Tungipara Sheikh family to come to Bengal was Sheikh Abdul Awal Darwish who arrived with a group of Sufi Muslim missionaries from outside of Bengal.
+Sheikh Abdul Awal was claimed by the family to have come from Baghdad, though this is historically untenable, factors such as the family being Persian speaking, Sheikh Abdul Awal having a son named Zahiruddin, and a grandson named Jan Mahmud, usage of the Persian term Dervish for Abdul Awal, lack of possession of a surname connecting them to the Arab families in Baghdad, and claiming that Abdul Awal was born in Baghdad in a suburb called Hasnabad, while historical records show that no suburb called Hasnabad has ever existed in Baghdad, all indicate an Ajam origin rather than an Arabic speaking one.
+Family historical records and testimonies of descendants of others who came as Islamic preachers in Bengal in Abdul Awal's group state an Eastern Persian origin rather than a Baghdadi one.
+It could be said that the Sheikh Family of Tungipara, a few generations after settling in Bengal had disregarded or forgotten their Persian origin and instead started claiming a fictitious Baghdadi origin which was often seen as more fashionable and prestigious, a rather common trend amongst more prominent Muslim families in rural Bengal and also a common invention amongst Indian Muslim hagiographers.
+Abdul Awal was also stated by the family to have been accompanied by Bayezid Bastami, though this claim has been declared by historians an example of exaggerated hagiography as should this claim have been true, it would mean that the family would have only gone through around eight generations in more than a millennium.
+Nevertheless, this Sheikh Abdul Awal had travelled to Chittagong to pursue business and to promote Islam in the region of Bengal.
 Sheikh Abdul Awal had preached in Chittagong for many years, until he went to Sonargaon for business and started preaching there.
 He married into the Khandakar family of Kandirpar, Faridpur, later his son Sheikh Zahiruddin also married into this family.
 Many years later, Sheikh Zahiruddin moved to Kolkata with his son Sheikh Jan Mahmud, since their wholesale business was based there.
 Sheikh Jan Mahmud's son, Sheikh Borhanuddin, continued to run that wholesale business and eventually shifted back to East Bengal.